 I use a free browser extension called Grammarly to check my spelling and grammar as I type.
 It checks everything I type into WordPress, Gmail, Facebook and of course, Canva.
 It comes in very handy and stops me making silly mistakes!

-We’d love you to share these tips with other Canva users:Make the most of @Canva with these 5 easy tips Click To Tweet
+If so, please consider sharing these tips with other Canva users.
+You can Tweet this message:Make the most of @Canva with these 5 easy tips Click To Tweet